Have you heard of HackyHour? No, not Happy Hour. We all know what Happy Hour is. HackyHour is kind of like that, but with coffee and code.

 More events to celebrate Open Access week.

-Other universities are jumping on board to celebrate too, so check the other events available:
+Other universities are jumping on board to celebrate too.
+We’ve listed some below but you can check out all the events on the Open Access website.

 Open Educational Resources: Open in order to… transform education